salesforce/botsim/latest/_sources/deep_dive.rst.txt

-In this section, we deep-dive into major BotSIM components to understand their capabilties, required inputs and expected outputs.
+This deep-dive section presents  major BotSIM components in more details to help better understanding of their capabilties, required inputs and expected outputs.

 Configuration
 ###########################
-We use a customisable configuration file to control the behaviours of the major components of the BotSIM pipeline.
-The template configuration is provided in the repo as ``botsim/conf/config.json``.
+A customisable configuration file is used to control the behaviours of the BotSIM pipeline.
+The template configuration is located at ``botsim/conf/config.json``.
 An example is given below.

 .. code-block:: json